 Your medication works the same way it does at home.
 Anything covered by OHIP can be accessed from a pharmacy, to make sure that you get what you need.

 Q - How much does it cost?

-A – There is no fee for residential hospice service.
+A – There is no fee for the care provided in the hospice residence.
 A portion of our operating costs are covered by provincial funding, and the rest is covered through donations, fundraising, and grants.
-We gratefully accept in-memoriam donations, bequests, and stock transfers.
+We gratefully accept in-memoriam donations, bequests, endowments and stock transfers.

-In rare circumstances, if an individual improves after being admitted, they would need to be discharged after 6 – 8 weeks.
-If this requires a long wait (for example, if they are waiting for a Long-Term Care bed), a fee may apply because our funding is specifically for end-of-life care.
+In rare circumstances, if an individual improves after being admitted, they would need to be discharged after a certain period of time (usually 8-10 weeks).
+If this requires a long wait (for example, if waiting for a Long-Term Care bed), a fee may apply because our funding is specifically for end-of-life care.

 Q - Is there a limit on how long you can stay?